 Auctioneer experience with “Problem Properties”

-“Problem properties” in particular can cause huge amounts of stress for homeowners.
-They can also mean sales take longer and are more likely to fall through.
+Issues like these can also mean sales take longer and are more likely to fall through.

 Because “problem properties” are quite rare, they can be especially difficult to sell with estate agents.